 If there’s one thing us gardeners have in common when it comes to our beloved outdoor spaces, it’s a mutual hatred of weeds.

-You may have the most pristine lawn on the street, the most colourful rose bushes, and the very best wildlife, but there’s few gardeners who can escape those seemingly unbeatable unwanted visitors.
+You may have the most pristine lawn on the street, the most colourful rose bushes, and the very best wildlife, but few gardeners can escape these unwanted guests.

-A weeding tool is a great option for gardeners who feel as though they’re involved in a never-ending brawl with a plant.
-Weeding tools are lightweight and easy to use, kept on your person as you patrol your garden, ready to defend your lawn at a moment’s notice.
+A weeding tool is a great option for gardeners who feel as though they’re involved in a never-ending brawl with those pesky dandelions, chickweeds, or groundsel.
+Weeding tools are lightweight and easy to use.
+They can be kept on your person as you patrol your garden, ready to defend your lawn at a moment’s notice.

-Trying to pull weeds by hand is often futile, but weeding tools enable you to loosen the roots and pull the weed from the roots up – so you can say goodbye for good.
+Trying to pull weeds by hand is often futile, but weeding tools enable you to loosen the roots so you can say goodbye for good.

 It’s actually very simple – weeds grow because nature designed them to be survivors!